 Sponsored content involves paying a person, account or company to promote your business using intentionally targeted content.
 Often times, the business doing the marketing (you) writes a blog or creates a campaign idea and pays another platform to post it.

-The goal of Sponsored content to inform the audience rather than to convince them.
+The goal of a successful Sponsored content campaign is to inform the audience rather than to convince them.
 It usually has a call to action and sometimes referred to as “advertorials”.
 This is not brand-biased but totally editorial with a little hope that the reader will enjoy their content.

 The goal of sponsored content is to widen your audience to reach and gain brand exposure.
 There’s also the added benefit of tying your name to a reputable or popular source.
 You’ll often see this advertising in the form of: